 KEY STAGE 2: MATHS IS EASY – DATA AND STATISTICS

 Revise KS2 Maths the Easy Way – Fun Guidance for KS2 Data and Statistics.
 Written by Maths Teachers and the UK’s Leading Careers Company.
-Our Comprehensive Revision Book Will Help Your Child Achieve 100% in their SATs.
+Our Comprehensive Revision Guide Will Help Your Child Achieve 100% in their SATs.

 The Revision Series: Key Stage 2 Maths – Sample Questions for Data and Statistics.
 As part of the National Curriculum, schools are required to assess their students in several core subjects.
 One of those core subjects is Maths.
 It is imperative that a child is equipped with great resources to aid them when preparing for their Maths exams.

 Our child-friendly, fun and easy to use revision guide is the ULTIMATE guide for anyone who wishes to improve their KS2 Maths SATS exams.
 Our Maths is Easy testing book is a GREAT revision guide that teaches your child how to work with data and statistics.

 Making learning fun and easy for your child!

 Key Stage 2 Maths Is Easy (Data and Statistics) teaches your child how to interpret data, use graphs and charts, spot similarities and differences, and analyse information.
 Our guide uses an array of sample questions to help your child grasp the concepts of different charts and graphs, and understand how to read the information correctly.

 We feel proud to supply this quick, easy and fun revision guide that GUARANTEES to bring fun to your child’s learning.
 Our sole intention is to provide a guide that is packed full of relevant information and examples that your child can use and apply to their real assessments.